yungezz/serviceconnector-webapp-appconfig-dotnet/system-managed-identity/README.md

         ```
 1. Validate the connection is working.
 Nagivate to your WebApp `https://<myWebAppName>.azurewebsites.net/` from browser, you can see the site is up,
    displaying `Hello.
 Your Azure WebApp is connected to App Configuration by ServiceConnector now`.

+## How it works
+Service Connector service do the connection configuration for you.
+- set WebApp Appsetting `AZURE_APPCONFIGURATION_ENDPOINT`,
+so the application could read it to get app configuration endpoint in [code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L37);
+- enable WebApp system Managed Identity and grant App Configuration Data Reader role to it, so the application could be authenticated to the App Configuration in [code](https://github.com/yungezz/serviceconnector-webapp-appconfig-dotnet/blob/main/system-managed-identity/Microsoft.Azure.ServiceConnector.Sample/Program.cs#L43), by using `DefaultAzureCredential` from [Azure.Identity](https://azuresdkdocs.blob.core.windows.net/$web/dotnet/Azure.Identity/1.0.0/api/index.html).
+- Learn more about the detail from [Service Connector Internal](https://docs.microsoft.com/en-us/azure/service-connector/concept-service-connector-internals).

 ## Test (optional)
 1. Update value of key `SampleApplication:Settings:Messages` in the App Configuration Store.